mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 It would have taken an extra 20-80 hours of my time.
 I have to interview candidates, ramp them up on the codebase.
 It was possible I'd run into the same problems or worse and then have to start over again multiple times.
 With WebAgency, I at least had confidence the work would get done to my standards eventually if I let them continue.

-### Why didn't you just use a Shopify/WordPress/ template?
+### Why didn't you just use a Shopify template?

-If I were starting the website over from scratch, I'd probably use a Shopify template.
-The site started out simple, and I was just using "buy" buttons to bring people to Shopify.
-Eventually
+Okay, this one is valid.
+Looking back, the site should just be a simple Shopify store with a custom theme.

+When I launched the site, I used Vue, as it was the tech stack I knew best for web development.
+Over time, the purchase experience has gotten more complex, and I've expensively reimplemented functionality that would have been free had I used a Shopify store.
+But at this point, migrating all the content to a Shopify store would be its own major project, so I stuck with redesigning what I had.